Code-Screen/Code-Screen.github.io/README.md

-# CodeScreen-Docs
+# CodeScreen-User-Guide
-Documentation for creating custom assessments on CodeScreen and for using the CodeScreen API.
+Documentation that provides user with all the information and guidance needed when using the CodeScreen platform.